patrickodeh1/alx-pre_course/0x01-git/README.md

-My first directory on alx
+My first directory at alx